KrashKart/asr/README.md

 # Investigating the Vulnerabilities of Automatic Speech Recognition (ASR) Models
-This is the repo used for my DSO Internship Project (named titularly), also under the National University of Singapore's Student Internship Programme (NUS SIP I, module code CP3200).
+This is the repo used for my DSO Internship Project (named titularly), also under the National University of Singapore's Student Internship Programme (CP3200: SIP I).
 It contains most of my exploratory work and notebooks used during experimentation.

 ## arXiv
 :construction: In progress!!
 (I hope it works) :building_construction: